KharunyaAK/electric-atv-safety-interlock-system-/README.md

 ## Technologies Used

-- Embedded C/C++
+- Embedded C++
 - STM32
 - PlatformIO
+- Arduino Framework for STM32
 - Digital Electronics
-- NAND & NOR Logic Gates
+- Interrupt Programming
+- GPIO Programming
+- I2C LCD Interface

 ---

 ## System Workflow

+1. Driver presses the start button.
-1. Read the status of the brake switch.
+2. STM32 reads the brake switch.
-2. Read the accelerator input.
+3. STM32 checks whether the accelerator is released.
-3. Read the neutral gear switch.
-4. Verify that all safety conditions are satisfied.
+4. STM32 verifies that the gear is in Neutral.
-5. If all conditions are true:
+5. If all conditions are satisfied:
-   - Activate the relay.
-   - Allow the vehicle to start.
-6. Otherwise:
+   - Relay is activated.
+   - LCD displays "Vehicle Started!"
+   - Vehicle startup is enabled.
+6. If any condition fails:
+   - Vehicle startup is blocked.
-   - Keep the relay OFF.
+   - LCD displays the corresponding warning message.
-   - Prevent vehicle startup.

 ---